Spherical Kernel for Efficient Graph Convolution on 3D Point Clouds: Related Work

 ECC~\cite{simonovsky2017dynamic} is among the pioneering works for point cloud analysis with graph convolution in the spatial domain.
 Inspired by the dynamic filter networks \cite{de2016dynamic}, it adapts MLPs to generate convolution filters between the connected vertices dynamically.
-The dynamic generation of filters naturally comes with a computational overhead.
-DGCNN \cite{wang2019attention}, Flex-Conv \cite{groh2018flex} and SpiderCNN \cite{xu2018spidercnn} subsequently explore different parameterizations to generate the edge-dependent filters.
+The dynamic generation of filters naturally comes with a computational overhead. {Monte Carlo (MC) convolution \cite{hermosilla2019monte} exploits MLPs as well to learn the edge-wise filters.
+It otherwise introduces density parameters into the integration which results in a convolution for non-uniformly sampled point cloud processing.
+PCCN \cite{wang2018deep} uses MLPs to parameterize its kernel to achieve a continuous convolution.
+Along similar lines,} DGCNN \cite{wang2018dynamic}, Flex-Conv \cite{groh2018flex} and SpiderCNN \cite{xu2018spidercnn} explore different parameterizations to generate the edge-dependent filters.
 Instead of generating filters for the edges individually, few networks also generate a complete local convolution kernel at once using mini networks~\cite{li2018pointcnn, wu2019pointconv}.
 Li \textit{et al.}~\cite{li2018pointcnn} recently introduced PointCNN that uses a convolution module named $\mathcal{X}$-Conv for point cloud processing.
 The network achieves good performance on the standard benchmarks (e.g. ShapeNet and S3DIS).
 However, the generated kernels are sensitive to the order of neighborhood points indicating that the underlying representation is not permutation-invariant.
-Moreover, the strategy of dynamic kernel generation makes the technique computationally inefficient.
+Moreover, the strategy of dynamic kernel generation makes the technique computationally inefficient. {Besides the above MLP-based `continuous' convolution kernels, SplineCNN \cite{fey2018splinecnn} also explores to generate the continuous convolution kernel using spline functions.}

-More recently, Wang \emph{et al.}~\cite{wang2019attention} inserted an attention mechanism in graph convolutional networks to develop GACNet.
+{ Discrete kernel is an attractive alternative to the `continuous' kernels in avoiding the computational overhead.
+In our preliminary work \cite{lei2019octree}, we divide the space in a deterministic and compact manner.
+In comparison, the recent KPConv kernel \cite{thomas2019kpconv} divides the spherical region into volumetric bins based on template points learned in data independent manner.} Wang \emph{et al.}~\cite{wang2019attention} inserted an attention mechanism in graph convolutional networks to develop GACNet.
 Such an extension of graph networks is particularly helpful for semantic segmentation as it enforces the neighborhood vertices to have consistent semantic labels similar to CRF~\cite{lafferty2001conditional}.
 Besides the convolution operation, graph coarsening and edge construction are two essential parts for the graph network architectures.
 We briefly review the methods along these aspects below.

 \textbf{Graph coarsening:} Point cloud sampling methods are useful for graph coarsening.
 PointNet++ \cite{qi2017pointnetplusplus} utilizes farthest point sampling (FPS) to coarsen the point cloud, while Flex-Conv~\cite{groh2018flex} samples the point cloud based on inverse densities (IDS) of each point.
 Random sampling is the simplest alternative to FPS and IDS, but it does not perform as well for the challenging tasks like semantic segmentation.
 Recently, researchers also started to explore the possibility of learning sampling with deep neural networks~\cite{dovrat2019learning}.
 In this work, we exploit FPS as the sampling strategy for graph coarsening, as it does not need training and it reduces the point cloud resolution relatively uniformly.